 Credit: @jbocianski on Instagram

 Whether you’re into photography, flowers, music, science, food, or sports, you’ll find it all in this eclectic Finger Lakes city, home to the University of Rochester, Rochester Institute of Technology, St. John Fisher College, and just 20 minutes from SUNY Brockport.
 Get ready for your closeup at the George Eastman Museum, the world’s oldest photography museum, tap into your inner child at the Strong National Museum of Play, experience the thrill of invention and innovation at Rochester Museum & Science Center, and learn about women’s history at the National Susan B. Anthony House & Museum.
-You can’t visit the “Flower City” without exploring some of its wonderful gardens and Highland Park is one of the best.
+You can’t visit the “Flower City” without exploring its wonderful gardens and Highland Park is one of the best.
 This 150-acre Frederick Law Olmsted-designed floral oasis is stunning in every season and features Lamberton Conservatory, which displays tropical and desert plants, exotic blooms, and common houseplants year round.

 New York City